trgkyle/yody_hackathon_frontend_2022/README.md

-# Real World Vue.js Boilerplate
+# Yody Frontend Hackathon 2022
 This project based on real world practice and ready to use.
 Have a fun!

 ## Features